 IT’S MISS KENDRA TIME!

-- Gauge your Miss Kendra Readiness: We’d like to know about your school, your students and the trauma training your teachers and leaders have received.
-If you need more training, our team has a menu of professional development offerings available to make sure your team has the foundation in trauma-informed practices they will need.
+Equip your team: Explore our menu of professional development offerings available to make sure your team has the foundation in trauma-informed practices they will need.

 Affordable and Sustainable

-Because Miss Kendra programs utilize a public health model that relies on teachers and school support staff to deliver the program curriculum, the all-inclusive cost of implementing the Miss Kendra Program during the first year of the program is roughly $25,000, depending on school size – $50 per student for a school of 500 students.
-In Year 2 and beyond, The Miss Kendra Program costs only $5,000 per year – just $10 per student per year.
+Miss Kendra Programs utilize a public health model that relies on teachers and school support staff to deliver the program curriculum.
+The all-inclusive cost of implementing the Miss Kendra Program is $17,500 per school per year.

 By contrast, SEL programs that rely on remedial/mental health approaches involving intensive interventions with the most distressed, symptomatic, and needy students can cost upwards of $5,000 per student per year.